ibm-cloud-docs/codeengine/build.md

 2. Select the project where you added your container registry.
 3. From the project page, click **Image builds**.
 4. Click **Create image build**.
 The **Specify build details** side panel opens where you enter the details of your build.
-5. In the **Source** section, enter a name for your build, the URL of your source repository and optionally a source revision.
+5. In the **Source** section, enter a name for your build, the URL of your source repository, and optionally a source revision.
 By default, {{site.data.keyword.codeengineshort}} builds the master branch.
-You can enter any other branch name, tag or commit ID.
+You can enter any other branch name, tag, or commit ID.
 Click **Next** to continue.
 6. In the **Strategy** section, select the [strategy](/docs/codeengine?topic=codeengine-plan-build#build-strategy) that you want to use.
 If you select **Dockerfile (Kaniko)**, you can also specify an alternate path for your Dockerfile.
 Select the size of your build under **Runtime resources**.
 Click **Next** to advance to the last section.
-7. In the **Output** section you enter the details of your container image.
+7. In the **Output** section, you enter the details of your container image.
 Select your registry, or click **Add registry** to add a new one.
-Then, select the namespace, repository and tag of the image you want to build.
+Then, select the namespace, repository, and tag of the image you want to build.
 For {{site.data.keyword.registryshort}}, you can select from the existing images, or enter a new repository or tag.
 8. Click **Done** to finish the creation of the build.

 ### Creating a build configuration with the CLI